tez-capital/docs.tez.capital_content/en/tezbake/tutorials/bootstrap-node.md

 * <https://snapshots.tzinit.org/>

-*Before bootstrapping your node, made sure to stop your node as shown below.*
+*Before bootstrapping your node, make sure to stop your node as shown below.*

 Using the first bootstrap method below ensures that the snapshot is checked for consistency both programmatically and by your checking the blockchain explorer(s) to confirm the block hash.
-This is the most reliable and robust method but it it also the slowest.
+This is the most reliable and robust method but it is also the slowest.

 ```bash
 tezbake stop